angular-ui/bootstrap/src/dialog/README.md

 #### `messageBox(title, message, buttons)`

-Opens a message box with the specified `title`, `message` ang a series of `buttons` can be provided, every button can specify:
+Opens a message box with the specified `title`, `message` and a series of `buttons` can be provided, every button can specify:

 *   `label`: the label of the button
 *   `result`: the result used to invoke the close method of the dialog